-Preliminary test is only screening in nature (Qualifying) and the marks scored in the Prelim exam will be considered for selecting candidates for main exam.
-Marks scored in main exam and oral test will be considered for final merit/ ranking, while for Group 2A posts, merit list will be prepared on the basis of marks scored in main exam only.
+A preliminary test is only screening in nature (Qualifying) and the marks scored in the Prelim exam will be considered for selecting candidates for the main exam.
+Marks scored in the main exam and oral test will be considered for final merit/ ranking, while for Group 2A posts, merit list will be prepared on the basis of marks scored in the main exam only.

 Important Dates After Submission Of Application